ZestyBlaze/Demeter/README.md

 - "minChildrenPerBirth" (Default = 1): The min size a birth litter can be.
 Note: Should **never** be bigger than `maxChildrenPerBirth`
 - "maxChildrenPerBirth" (Default = 1): The max size a birth litter can be.
 Note: Value should **never** be smaller than `minChildrenPerBirth`
 - "milking" (Default = not applied, input = "minecraft:bucket", output = "minecraft:milk_bucket"): If the mod should add support for milking to the animal with custom support for input and output (NOT VALID: NEEDS CHANGING.
 New Section?)
-- "breedingItems" (Default = null): A new option which allows you to override breeding items for mobs.
-Not being present causes it to use default values

 ### Milking
 Milking is a smaller feature in this that is mainly to allow datapack and modpack makers to specify new animals that can be milked!